pglet/website/docs/tutorials/python.md

 <div style={{textAlign: 'center'}}><img src="/img/docs/quickstart-hello-world.png" /></div>

-A python app won't wait for any input and should exit.
+A Python app won't wait for any input and should exit.
 Now, if you run the same `greeter.py` script for the second time another "Hello, world!" message will be added to the page.
 This is because the page is stateful.
 Its contents can be updated at any time by any number of scripts, multiple scripts can connect and update the same page simultanously.

-If you need a clean page any time you run your program use connection's `clean()` method:
+If you need a clean page on every start of the program use connection's `clean()` method:

 ```python
 p.clean()